-- 168. From September 2015, schools that take two-year-olds as part of their early years provision will no longer need to register that provision with Ofsted.
+- 248. From September 2015, schools that take two-year-olds as part of their early years provision will no longer need to register that provision with Ofsted.
 The provision for two-year-olds will be inspected as part of the standard inspection of the school.
-Inspectors should ensure that the written judgement on the effectiveness of early years provision includes evaluation of the provision for two-year-olds. - 169.
-When observing provision for two-year-olds, inspectors will assess whether practitioners are: - knowledgeable about the typical development and characteristics of learning for two-year-olds, including their emotional and physical dependency on adults - aware of the large difference in development between children who are 'just two' and those approaching their third birthday - aware when children need comforting and respond in an appropriate way that provides that comfort
+Inspectors should ensure that the written judgement on the effectiveness of early years provision includes evaluation of the provision for two-year-olds. - 249.
+When observing provision for two-year-olds, inspectors will assess whether practitioners are: - 250. knowledgeable about the typical development and characteristics of learning for two-year-olds, including their emotional and physical dependency on adults - 251. aware of the large difference in development between children who are 'just two' and those approaching their third birthday - 252. aware when children need comforting and respond in an appropriate way that provides that comfort

-&lt;sup>37 A child achieves a good level of development, as defined by the government, if she or he meets the expected level in the early learning goals in the prime areas of learning (personal, social and emotional development; physical development; and communication and language) and in the specific areas of mathematics and literacy.
+44 A child achieves a good level of development, as defined by the government, if she or he meets the expected level in the early learning goals in the prime areas of learning (personal, social and emotional development; physical development; and communication and language) and in the specific areas of mathematics and literacy.
 This is not the same as making good progress.

-- focused on teaching children through the three prime areas of learning - attentive to children's care needs and use times caring for them as an opportunity to help children's learning - giving children time to be in familiar, small groups and opportunities to be in smaller, quieter areas for play - patient, attentive and allow two-year-olds to express their ideas - listening to children and responding to children's verbal and non-verbal communication rather than interrupting them - gently talkative with children and are not put off when there is no response - not reactive when children display a tantrum.

-170. Inspectors will be aware that two-year-olds typically:

-- continue to develop the language to communicate verbally they may often use single words, they may string single words together or use language that is hard for adults to discern - show interest in others but are learning to play cooperatively children may play 'side-by-side' although they may be less willing to share resources - watch others and copy others as ways of learning - have conflict with other two-year-olds - ask 'what?' and 'where?' - begin to develop their independence children may often state 'me do it' and 'no' - use physical means to express themselves.
+- 253. focused on teaching children through the three prime areas of learning - 254. attentive to children's care needs and use times caring for them as an opportunity to help children's learning - 255. giving children time to be in familiar, small groups and opportunities to be in smaller, quieter areas for play - 256. patient, attentive and allow two-year-olds to express their ideas - 257. listening to children and responding to children's verbal and non-verbal communication rather than interrupting them - 258. gently talkative with children and are not put off when there is no response - 259. not reactive when children display a tantrum. - 260.
+Inspectors will be aware that two-year-olds typically: - 261. continue to develop the language to communicate verbally they may often use single words, they may string single words together or use language that is hard for adults to discern - 262. show interest in others but are learning to play cooperatively children may play 'side-by-side' although they may be less willing to share resources - 263. watch others and copy others as ways of learning - 264. have conflict with other two-year-olds - 265. ask 'what?' and 'where?' - 266. begin to develop their independence children may often state 'me do it' and 'no' - 267. use physical means to express themselves.